JoJo's Bizarre Adventure: Stone Ocean: Production and release

 The series was announced during a live-streamed event in April 2021.
 Like all previous parts, Stone Ocean is produced by Warner Bros.
 Japan and animated by David Production.
 The season ran for 38 episodes.

 In August 2021, the first trailer was released during a Stone Ocean YouTube event, with a worldwide release on Netflix on December 1, 2021, with the first 12 episodes.
 In Japan, the series is also televised on Tokyo MX, BS11 and MBS starting a month later on January 8, 2022, with Animax following on January 22.
 Composer Yugo Kanno returned from previous seasons.
 Episodes 13–24 began streaming on Netflix worldwide on September 1, 2022; episodes 25–38 premiered on December 1 of the same year.
-The opening theme from episodes 1–24 is "Stone Ocean" by Ichigo from Kishida Kyoudan & The Akeboshi Rockets, while the opening theme for episodes 25–38 is "Heaven’s falling down" by Sana from Sajou no Hana.
-With the exception of episode 38, the ending theme for the entire anime is "Distant Dreamer" by Duffy.
+The opening theme from episodes 1–24 is "Stone Ocean" by Ichigo from Kishida Kyoudan & The Akeboshi Rockets, while the opening theme for episodes 25–38 is "Heaven's falling down" by Sana from Sajou no Hana.
+The ending theme for Episodes 1–37 is "Distant Dreamer" by Duffy.
 Episode 38's ending theme is "Roundabout" by Yes, which was originally the ending theme for season 1.